Finite-temperature avalanches in 2D disordered Ising models: Barkhausen noise in the RBIM

-Once identified the most suitable temperature and disorder range for the paramegnetic/ferromagnetic transition, we now proceed to study the avalanche statistics, namely, the Barkhausen noise generated during a magnetic transition between the up and down states, driven by a steadily increasing external magnetic field.
+Once identified the most suitable temperature and disorder range for the para-ferromagnetic transition, we now proceed to study the avalanche statistics, namely, the Barkhausen noise generated during a magnetic transition between two oppositely magnetized states, driven by a steadily increasing external magnetic field.

-The domains in our model all start with all the spins pointing down, and flip up as the net force on them becomes positive.
-Fluctuations aside, this may occur either because $B$ increases sufficiently (thus generating a new avalanche), or because one of their neighbours flipped up and propagate an existing avalanche.
+The domains in our simulations all start with all the spins pointing down, and flip up as the net force on them becomes positive.
+Fluctuations aside, this may occur either because $B$ increases sufficiently (thus generating a new avalanche), or because one of their neighbours flipped up and propagates an existing avalanche.
 When the disorder $R$ is large too many interaction strengths $J_{ij}$ are small (or even negative), so that small domains tend to be formed, and spins are prone to flip independently.
-On the contrary, if the disorder parameter is too small compared to $J$, domains are likely to be large (they are certainly so at low $T$) and we will mostly observe large avalanches, or even a unique avalanche of the size of the entire system.
+On the contrary, if the disorder parameter is too small compared to $\bar{J}$, domains are likely to be large (they are certainly so at low $T$) and we will mostly observe large avalanches, or even a unique avalanche of the size of the entire system.
 In between, either because we change the temperature or the disorder, we might get crackling noise.
-When the disorder $R$ is just large enough so that each domain flip on average triggers one of its neighbouring domains (at the critical disorder $R_c$), we expect to find avalanches at all scales.
+At the critical disorder $R_c$ we expect to find avalanches at all scales.